DhruvSrivastava0001/DhruvSrivastava0001/README.md

-# 💼 Dhruv Srivastava | Responsive Dark Portfolio
+# 💼 Dhruv Srivastava | Personal Portfolio

 A fully responsive and aesthetically designed **portfolio website** built using **HTML, CSS, and JavaScript**, showcasing my technical projects, skills, and dual interests in web development and tech-driven management.